Where to go for Sustainable Holidays in Cape Verde

 3. Sustainable Cape Verde Holidays in Santo Antao

 The green island of Santo Antao attracts a totally different type of travelers than Sal or Boa Vista.
-As the island has only very few beaches that are hard to access, mostly hikers and outdoor lovers visit Santo Antao.
+As the island has only very few beaches which are hard to access, mostly hikers and outdoor lovers visit Santo Antao.

 Where to stay for Sustainable Cape Verde Holidays in Santo Antao